loda-lang/loda-programs/programs/oeis/list2.md

 * [A277800](http://oeis.org/A277800) ([L15 program](A277800.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A277866](http://oeis.org/A277866) ([L23 program](A277866.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277867](http://oeis.org/A277867) ([L11 program](A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
+* [A277936](http://oeis.org/A277936) ([L07 program](A277936.asm)): Decimal representation of the x-axis, from the left edge to the origin, or from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A277954](http://oeis.org/A277954) ([L25 program](A277954.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277955](http://oeis.org/A277955) ([L12 program](A277955.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 14", based on the 5-celled von Neumann neighborhood.
 * [A277975](http://oeis.org/A277975) ([L09 program](A277975.asm)): a(n) = n*x^n + (n-1)*x^(n-1) + . . . + x + 1 for x=5.